pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_process.rst

     :header: "Activity", "Resource", "Responsible organisation"

-    "Execution of automated tests for verification", "GitLab instance with CI/CD active", "EUMETSAT" "Execution of automated tests for verification", "Linux machine with Docker_, GitLab Runner_ installed", "Factory acceptance tests (manual)", "Reference machine described in :ref:`[FCIDECOMP_WP] <[FCIDECOMP_WP]>` with Docker, SSH access with Public IP", "EUMETSAT" "On-site acceptance tests", "Machines with the same requirements as for the FAT", "EUMETSAT"
+    "Execution of automated tests for verification", "GitLab instance with CI/CD active", "EUMETSAT" "Execution of automated tests for verification", "Linux machine with Docker_ installed", "EUMETSAT" "Execution of automated tests for verification", "GitLab Runner_ installed on the Linux machine provided by EUMETSAT", "B-Open"
+    "Factory acceptance tests (manual)", "Reference machine described in :ref:`[FCIDECOMP_WP] <[FCIDECOMP_WP]>` with Docker, SSH access with Public IP", "EUMETSAT" "On-site acceptance tests", "Machines with the same requirements as for the FAT", "EUMETSAT"